1. Request your EHIC

 7. The Abroad Guide for tailored advice

-The Abroad Guide provides you with advice 24/7 tailored specifically to your situation.
+The Abroad Guide (only in Dutch) provides you with advice 24/7 tailored specifically to your situation.
 Simply select your situation and answer a few questions and you will be shown the information that applies in your case.